College ice hockey: Division III

 The Middle Atlantic Conference officially sponsors men's and women's ice hockey, but does not hold a conference tournament.
 Instead, in a relationship similar to that between the Ivy League and ECAC Hockey, all MAC hockey schools are members of the UCHC, and the MAC uses regular-season results of games between MAC members to extrapolate a MAC champion.
 MAC members compete for the UCHC's automatic NCAA tournament berth.

 The NCAA has conducted a Division III national championship since 1984.
 The current championship format is a 12-team (formerly 11-team), single-elimination bracket.

 Women

 There are 108 colleges and universities that sponsor women's ice hockey in two divisions: National Collegiate and Division III.

 National Collegiate

-As of the most recent 2021–22 season, 41 teams compete in the National Collegiate division (commonly referred to as Division I).
-All of them play in five conferences:
+As of the upcoming 2024–25 season, 44 teams compete in the National Collegiate division (commonly referred to as Division I).
+All of them play in one of five conferences: